How much does an auctioneer or auction company bond cost in California?

 SuretyBonds.com issues these two-year bonds instantly for just $350!
 Simply click Buy Now to visit our secure bond checkout and purchase your bond online.
 In just a few minutes you can be on your way to getting bonded as an auctioneer or auction company in California.

 By posting a California auctioneer or auction company bond, principals (auctioneers/auction companies) pledge to conduct business in compliance with the provisions of Title 2.95, Part 4 of Division 3 of the Civil Code of the State of California.

 If the principal fails to comply with these terms and an individual suffers financial loss as a result, the bond protects the person from damages up to the full amount of the bond ($20,000).
 The auctioneer or auction company must reimburse the surety for all damages paid out.

 What’s the fine print?

-Auctioneer and auction company surety bonds in California remain in full force and effect for the term of the initial bond (two years).
+Auctioneer and auction company surety bonds in California remain in effect for the full two-year term of the initial bond.
 The surety can cancel the bond in accordance with the provisions of Section 996.310 of the Code of Civil Procedure.